yangliu28/bluetooth_neopixel_pendant/pendant_controller/README.md

 pos(6:10,3) = 22+34*n;
 ```

+### Board fix

+Checkout picture *board_fix.png*.

-**Reset pin should be pulled up to 3V3 with a 10K resistor, checkout RST_pullup.png**
+**Reset pin of ATMEGA32U4 should be pulled up to 3V3 with a 10K resistor**

+**Enable pins of two regulators are not working as expected, the voltage level does not match.
+Used jumpers to keep them enabled.**